Aaron3303/Homelab/proxmox/management/README.md

 - Tailscale is installed directly on the LXC rather than inside Docker.
 - `/dev/net/tun` is passed through from the Proxmox host to the LXC for Tailscale.
 - must use nano `/etc/ssh/sshd_config` and change PermitRootLogin to "yes" and PasswordAuthentication to "yes" if facing permission issues when copying or ssh ing into the server
+- The Hawser Agent compose.yaml can be found on the homepage
+- Make sure to configure the HAWSER_TOKEN variable in a .env in the same folder as the compose file